When constructing an American Revolutionary War Timeline, it is important to remember the events before the war.

 American Revolutionary War Timeline: 1763

-- February 10: Treaty of Paris is signed by the Great Britain and France.
-This formally ends the French and Indian War.
+February 10: The Treaty of Paris was signed by Great Britain and France.
+This formally ended the French and Indian War.

-- No recognized date: Pontiac's War begins when the Native Americans that allied themselves with the French resist British policies.
+No recognized date: Pontiac's War begins when the Native Americans allied themselves with the French and resist British policies.

 American Revolutionary War Timeline: 1764

-- September 1: Currency Act was passed.
+September 1: The Currency Act was passed.
 This act stopped the colonists from printing paper money.
 It resulted in more protests by the colonists.

 American Revolutionary War Timeline: 1765

-- March 24: Parliament passes the Quartering Act which requires the colonies supply housing, food, and other provisions to British troops stationed in the colonies.
+March 24: Parliament passed the Quartering Act, which requires the colonies to supply housing, food, and other provisions to British troops stationed in the colonies.

 American Revolutionary War Timeline: 1766